 “It’s super comfy.
 It has memory foam, and it’s adjustable, and the best part is it doesn’t really look like an office chair,” he says.
 “If I put a throw or cushion on it, it just looks like a nice accent chair.”

-Herman Miller Classic Aeron Task Chair: Starting at $765 (temporarily out of stock)
+Herman Miller Classic Aeron Task Chair: ‘Renewed’ starting at $749

 “As a PT, I try to only recommend the best product as I don’t want to be responsible for someone spending money on something that isn’t going to help them,” Atwell says.
 “This chair can make all the adjustments to individualize it to each person’s body.
 It also comes in different sizes as well, to accommodate different body types.”

-At last check, the model selling for $765 was sold out at Amazon, but other, more expensive office chairs from Herman Miller were available, as well as “Renewed” (a.k.a. previously owned and repaired) Herman Miller chairs from $779.
+At last check, new models normal selling for $765 was sold out at Amazon, though there were available “Renewed” (a.k.a. refurbished) for $749.
+Other, more expensive office chairs from Herman Miller were also available for around $1,400, as well as other “Renewed” (a.k.a. previously owned and repaired) Herman Miller chairs from $745.